Amazon EKS troubleshooting - Amazon EKS

 Not authorized for images

 One potential cause of a Not authorized for images error message is using a private Amazon EKS Windows AMI to launch Windows managed node groups.
-After releasing new Windows AMIs, Amazon makes Windows AMIs that are older than three months private within 10 days.
-If your managed node group is using a private Amazon EKS Windows AMI, consider updating your Windows managed node group.
-For more information, see Patches, security updates, and AMI IDs in the Amazon EC2 User Guide for Windows Instances.
+After releasing new Windows AMIs, Amazon makes AMIs that are older than 4 months private, which makes them no longer accessible.
+If your managed node group is using a private Windows AMI, consider Update a managed node group for your clusterupdating your Windows managed node group.
+While we can’t guarantee that we can provide access to AMIs that have been made private, you can request access by filing a ticket with Amazon Support.
+For more information, see Patches in the Amazon EC2 User Guide.

 CNI log collection tool